TimeKeeperSoft/TimeKeeper/README.md

 </div>

 > **Warning:** now TimeKeeper only in Russian.
 I will add new translations (English for example) to version 1.0.0.
+>
+> **Note:** the Windows build of program hasn't been signed yet and I don't think I will ever sign it.
+I don't have time for this now, so deal with the program signature yourself.

 ## What is TimeKeeper?